The Road to The Avengers: Iron Man

 It doesn’t help matters when the narrative is as formulaic as this one.
 Redemption narratives are too easily telegraphed: a strong opening half full of conflict eventually gives way to a busier-but-less-interesting second half that tries to resolve issues with a neat little bow.
 The initial villains (The 10 Rings) don’t offer much of a threat unless it’s of the very generic kind, and the main villain (Iron Monger) is a bit bland, a word you could apply to the film when Downey Jr is not on screen.

 That he’s front and centre is this film’s greatest asset.
 Downey Jr’s revival (Hollywood loves a bad boy come good) is reflected in his cracking performance here after his great turn in Shane Black’s Kiss Kiss, Bang Bang (coming full circle with Black coming onboard to direct Iron Man 3), ‘owning the screen’ instead of chewing the scenery.
 Without him, this film simply wouldn’t be as good.

 [Ramin Djawadi’s score is the film’s least memorable part, a heavy metal orchestration that mimics its protagonist’s ostentatious sense of worth/rock star life/Black Sabbath, forgoing a theme and opting for sonic wallpaper.
 Disappointing, especially when he’s capable of crafting memorable themes like this one.]

-Posted on 30/04/2012, in Review and tagged Avenger's Assemble, Bang Bang, Gywneth Paltrow, Iron Man, Iron Man 3, Jon Favreau, Kiss Kiss, Marvel Studios, Matthew Libatique, Pepper Potts, Ramin Djawadi, Robert Downey Jr, The Avengers, The Dark Knight, Tony Stark.
+Posted on 30/04/2012, in Reviews and tagged Avenger's Assemble, Bang Bang, Gywneth Paltrow, Iron Man, Iron Man 3, Jon Favreau, Kiss Kiss, Marvel Studios, Matthew Libatique, Pepper Potts, Ramin Djawadi, Robert Downey Jr, The Avengers, The Dark Knight, Tony Stark.
 Bookmark the permalink.
 3 Comments.